DrSenary/Transformers-for-movie-review-sentiment-analysis/README.md

 Clone the repository and follow instructions in the notebook.

 Download and extract the IMDB dataset.
+Link to the IMDB Dataset: https://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz (

 Run the workflow to preprocess data, train the model, and evaluate accuracy.